qtq80-jQlbw6

 YBC Mission Statement and Approach

-"At Yellow Brick Clinic: ADHD, Autism, Developmental-Behavioral Health, we are committed to providing integrative, collaborative, and personalized health care for children, youth, and young adults with ADHD, Autism, and developmental-behavioral challenges.
-We have a vision to be a leading provider of meaningful care for individuals we see, and think "outside of the box" with patients so that they are an integral part of their health care plans.
+"At Yellow Brick Clinic: Integrative ADHD, Autism & Developmental-Behavioral Pediatric Health (YBC), we are committed to providing integrative, collaborative, and personalized health care for children and youth with developmental-behavioral pediatric health needs and Ehlers-Danlos Syndrome/Hypermobility Spectrum Disorders (EDS/HSD).
+We have a vision to be a leading provider of meaningful care for the individuals we see, and think "outside of the box" with patients so that they are an integral part of their health care plans.
 We believe in offering traditional medical care along with Integrative Medicine options and modern technologies, such as DNA testing for genetic disorders or medication compatibility.
 Our goal is to help reduce barriers to provide: accessible care in the community healthcare setting; timely evaluations for developmental concerns and/or behavioral health struggles; and supportive, ongoing care with appropriate referrals for specialty services as needed."

 YBC: “Helping You Change Stumbling Blocks Into Building Blocks!"

-With Telehealth through the Charm Health portal, we are accessible to patients throughout Washington State and Oregon.
-New patients are evaluated with in-depth developmental-behavioral history, evaluation tools, and interaction with our Developmental-Behavioral specialized Nurse Practitioners.
+With Telehealth through the Charm Health portal, we are accessible to patients throughout Washington State.
+New patients are evaluated with in-depth developmental-behavioral childhood history, evaluation tools, and interaction with our Developmental-Behavioral specialized Nurse Practitioners.
 Since each person is a unique individual, we care for each with fresh eyes,ears, and ideas.
 We offer a variety of testing and/or therapy options that drive long-term goals and successful treatments.

 Our Story

-Yellow Brick Clinic: Integrative ADHD, Autism, Developmental-Behavioral Health
+Yellow Brick Clinic: Integrative ADHD, Autism & Developmental-Behavioral Pediatric Health

-Yellow Brick Clinic: Integrative ADHD, Autism, Developmental-Behavioral Health (YBC) is a novel, community-based clinical practice that was created to offer increased access to care for people with autism and other developmental-behavioral challenges across the lifespan in Washington State.
+Yellow Brick Clinic: Integrative ADHD, Autism & Developmental-Behavioral Pediatric Health (YBC) is a novel, community-based clinical practice that was created to offer increased access to care for people with autism and other developmental-behavioral pediatric challenges in Washington State.
 Our mission is to “Change Stumbling Blocks into Building Blocks” for people with developmental-behavioral challenges.
-Our model of care intertwines specialty-trained Advanced Registered Nurse Practitioners (ARNPs) and Telehealth to increase accessibility and offers both pharmacologic and complementary and alternative medicine (CAM) options.
+Our model of care intertwines specialty-trained Advanced Registered Nurse Practitioners (ARNPs) and Telehealth to increase accessibility and offers evaluations with diagnosis, multiple therapies, including genetic testing and both pharmacologic and complementary and alternative medicine (CAM) options.

 The spirit of YBC was inspired in part by my young adult child with autism who told me, “Are you kidding?
 I hated going to clinics as a kid, I still do…the smells, the lights, all the people!”
 In the beginning, YBC patients were seen in a scent-free, low-lighting, wood-floored, home-like clinic space with fun toys.
 My daughter thought that people with autism might like the unique clinic environment and only seeing “one face” providing their care.
 Knowing my affinity for The Wizard of Oz, and the clinic’s proximity to “the Emerald City” (Seattle, WA), my daughter suggested the name “Yellow Brick Clinic.”
 With her lived experience and input, and an idea for a model of care that might increase access for care and decrease disparity, the “shingle” was hung -- literally!